 Innovative Conservation Agreements Protect Sensitive Areas

-One of the highlights of GTE’s work this year with the Putumayo Biodiversity and Development Initiative was the restoration of 29 hectares within the Orito Ingi-Ande Flora Sanctuary for Medicinal Plants.
+A highlight of GTE’s work was with the Putumayo Biodiversity and Development Initiative was the restoration within the Orito Ingi-Ande Flora Sanctuary for Medicinal Plants.

 Dialogue with 15 families who were living in the protected zone and cultivating coca, resulted in important conservation agreements to protect the land.
 As part of the agreements, Gran Tierra Energy helped relocate the families, providing land and training to help them maintain their livelihoods.
 This allowed the environmental authorities, including the National Parks and the Ministry of Environment, to replace the illegal crops with native vegetation and preserve the integrity of the entire protected area of more than 100 square kilometres.
 So far, 29 hectares of land has been protected and restored.